Djack1010/tami/README.md

                         number of epochs
   -b BATCH_SIZE, --batch_size BATCH_SIZE
   -i IMAGE_SIZE, --image_size IMAGE_SIZE
                         FORMAT ACCEPTED = SxC , the Size (SIZExSIZE) and channel of the images in input (reshape will be applied)
   -w WEIGHTS, --weights WEIGHTS
                         If you do not want random initialization of the model weights (ex. 'imagenet' or path to weights to be loaded), not available for all models!
-  --mode {train-val,train-test,test,gradcam-cati,gradcam-only}
+  -r LEARNING_RATE, --learning_rate LEARNING_RATE
+                        Learning rate for training models -gl SAMPLE_GRADCAM, --sample_gradcam SAMPLE_GRADCAM
+                        Limit gradcam to X samples randomly extracted from the test set -gs SHAPE_GRADCAM, --shape_gradcam SHAPE_GRADCAM
+                        Select gradcam target layer with at least shapeXshape (for comparing different models) --mode {train-val,train-test,test,gradcam-cati,gradcam-only}
                         Choose which mode run between 'train-val' (default), 'train-test', 'test' or 'gradcam'.
 The 'train-val' mode will run a phase of training and validation on the training and validation set, the 'train-test' mode will run a phase of training on the training+validation sets and then test on the test set, the 'test' mode will run only a phase of test on the test set.
-The 'gradcam-[cati|only]' will run the gradcam analysis on the model provided.
+The 'gradcam-[cati|only]' will run the gradcam analysis on the model provided. 'gradcam-only' will generate the heatmaps only, while 'gradcam-cati will also run the cati tool to reverse process and select the code from the heatmap to the decompiled smali (if provided, see cati README)
-                        'gradcam-only' will generate the heatmaps only, while 'gradcam-cati will also run the cati tool to reverse process and select the code from the heatmap to the decompiled smali (if provided, see cati README) --exclude_top         Exclude the fully-connected layer at the top of the network (default INCLUDE) --caching             Caching dataset on file and loading per batches (IF db too big for memory)
+  --exclude_top         Exclude the fully-connected layer at the top of the network (default INCLUDE) --no-caching          Caching dataset on file and loading per batches (IF db too big for memory) --no-classes          In case of mode including test, skip results for each class (only cumulative results)
 ```

 Logs, figure and performance results are stored in `results` and `tuning` folders.